0xGorilla/nxtp/README.md

 2. Every file and function should be unit tested.
 The scope of this codebase is very small, so it shouldn't be difficult to do this.

 3. Build for future hires and contributors.
 Every function should have a top-level comment that describes what it does, and internal comments breaking down each step.
-Files should have comments delineating their reponsibilities.
+Files should have comments delineating their responsibilities.
 Remember: Good code is **never surprising**.

 ## Core Flow of a transaction through Connext